BigBlueHat/help.github.com/_posts/2011-07-04-submodules.markdown

 <pre class="terminal">
 $ cd plugins/my-fantastic-plugin
-$ git remote add push git@github.com:defunkt/my-fantastic-plugin.git
+$ git remote add fantasticness git@github.com:defunkt/my-fantastic-plugin.git
 </pre>

 And that’s it.
-Make changes from within `my-awesome-framework/plugins/my-fantastic-plugin` and, when you’re ready, just `git push push master`.
+Make changes from within `my-awesome-framework/plugins/my-fantastic-plugin` and, when you’re ready, just `git push fantasticness master`.

 Best of all: people cloning your `my-awesome-framework` fork will have no problem pulling down your `my-fantastic-plugin` submodule, as you’ve registered